mgrman/BlazorWith3d/README.md

     - generate wire connecting the instances
     - and generate cube under the gltf mesh

-- add more visuals control for the renderes
-    - request light position and direction
-    - show/hide background mesh
-    -
 - And drag and drop trigger to add blocks from HTML

 - Add context menu to delete block instance